QuickStat/quickstat/README.md

   - Axios/Fetch: A plugin that provides metrics for Axios and Fetch libraries.
   - Worker Threads/Child Processes: A plugin that provides metrics for Worker Threads and Child Processes.
 - **Data Sources:**
+  - (Prometheus) Remote Write: A data source that can be used to remotely write metrics to Prometheus or other compatible remote write storages.
   - InfluxDB: A data source that can be used to persist metrics in InfluxDB.
   - PostgreSQL: A data source that can be used to persist metrics in PostgreSQL.
 - **Dashboard Templates:**